 Tater Taco Casserole

+This Tater Taco Casserole is a Mexican mixture of taco meat, beans, corn, and cheese topped with tater tots and enchilada sauce.
 The family will love this tater tot casserole (some people call it a hot dish) recipe with a spicy kick!
-This Tater Taco Casserole is a twist on the classic hot dish.
+This Tater Taco Casserole is a twist on the classic dinner.

 TACO TATER TOT CASSEROLE